A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Training-Free Methods

 Another popular geometry-based method is k-Center Greedy, which aims to minimize the maximum distance between \emph{any} point in $\mathcal{T}\setminus\mathcal{S}$ and the “closest” point in $\mathcal{S}$ \cite{sener2017active}.
 Formally, it solves the \textit{minimax facility location} problem \cite{farahani2009facility}:

-where $d(\mathbf{x}_i, \mathbf{x}_j)$ is a predefined distance metric (e.g., Euclidean).
+where $d(\mathbf{x}_i, \mathbf{x}_j)$ is a predefined distance metric.
 The goal is to select $k = (1-\alpha) \cdot {|\mathcal{T}|}$ points that serve as centers, ensuring that every remaining point is close to at least one of these centers.
 Since solving this problem exactly is NP-hard, an efficient greedy approximation is typically used \cite{sener2017active}.

 The $k$-Center Greedy method can be interpreted as finding a set of representative samples that provide maximal coverage of the dataset under a geometric distance measure.
 It is commonly used in active learning and coreset selection since it ensures that no part of the dataset is too far from the selected subset \cite{agarwal2020contextual, sinha2020small}.
 Unlike Herding, which aims to match the dataset embedding mean by enforcing moment constraints, $k$-Center Greedy focuses purely on geometric coverage, targeting a more diverse and well-distributed coreset.
 However, its strict focus on coverage might not align perfectly with model-specific decision boundaries.
 Moreover, its computation time is considerably high compared to other methods.